jameka23/jameka23/README.md

 ## Experience
 1. ### Jr. iOS Developer
     ##### Celero Commerce | Jan 2022 - Current
+    * Assist with squashing bugs for our version 7 of the current RazorSync app

 2. ### Software Developer II